 “Our print server licensing is already bundled in our enterprise server licenses.”

-Licensing is only a tiny fraction of total print server costs; there’s a significant hardware dimension to print servers that is all too easy to ignore.
-Powering your print servers, cooling them and upgrading them adds up to a significant ongoing investment.
-The problem is that these costs don’t usually appear as identifiable line items in the IT budget, making them harder to identify.
-But make no mistake: They're affecting your bottom line.
+Licensing is typically only a tiny fraction of the TCO of print-management software; there’s a significant hardware dimension to print servers that’s easy to ignore.
+Powering, cooling, upkeep, updates and hardware upgrades are significant ongoing investments.
+These costs usually don’t appear as line items in the IT budget, which makes them harder to identify and tie to a given print-management solution.

-“The biggest ongoing cost is upgrades, and we only upgrade our print servers once in awhile."
+“The biggest ongoing cost is upgrades, and we only upgrade our print servers occasionally.”

 Upgrading print servers is more expensive than you might realize.
-Calculating the hardware expense doesn’t account for the hard-to-quantify costs associated with print server migration, such as the inevitable downtime and lost productivity that could span months.
-And in the end, you’re still stuck with a print-server-based printing environment with all its attendant costs and drawbacks.
-You're better off using your next upgrade as an opportunity to migrate to PrinterLogic and reduce your printing footprint across the enterprise for good.
+Calculating hardware expense doesn’t account for the cost of print server migration, downtime, man hours and lost productivity during the transitioning period.
+And at the end of it all, you’re still stuck with a print-server-based environment along with all its other costs and drawbacks.

-Just because you've budgeted for an expense doesn’t mean that you wouldn't benefit from eliminating it.
-If your car payment was, say, $1,000 per month, would you turn down an opportunity to halve it because you’d already budgeted for the greater amount?
-The same rationale applies to enterprise print servers.
-Migrating to a print management solution like PrinterLogic that has lower infrastructure and administrative requirements will mean you can budget less toward print management going forward.
+Budgeting an expense doesn’t mean that you should ignore the chance to save money.
+Would you turn down a no-strings opportunity to save money on your electricity bill because you’d already budgeted for the more expensive cost?
+The same rationale applies to print servers.
+Migrating to an efficient, small-footprint print-management solution like PrinterLogic means you can budget less toward print management going forward.

 “Okay, so once you’ve tallied up the figures for hardware, licensing, upgrade, redundancy and operation, there are no additional print server costs.
 Right?”